rohvald/virtstw-clib-template/README.md

 # Vite React-TS-SB-TW Library Template

+A template for building a UI components library featuring:
+- Vite
+- React
+- TypeScript
+- StoryBook
+- TailwindCSS
-A template for build a Vite-React-TypeScript UI components library, featuring StoryBook, TailwindCSS and GitHub Actions workflow to publish new releases to npm.
+- GitHub Actions workflow to publish new releases to npm

 ## Usage